 Pianessa.

-The three armies were then put in motion, and the attacks ordered to be made thus: the first by the rocks of ; the second by the pass of Bagnol; and the third by the defile of Lucerne.
+The three armies were then put in motion, and the attacks ordered to be made thus: the first by the rocks of Villaro; the second by the pass of Bagnol; and the third by the defile of Lucerne.

 The troops forced their way by the superiority of numbers, and having gained the rocks, pass, and defile, began to make the most horrid depredations, and exercise the greatest cruelties.
 Men they hanged, burnt, racked to death, or cut to pieces; women they ripped open, crucified, drowned, or threw from the precipices; and children they tossed upon spears, minced, cut their throats, or dashed out their brains.
 One hundred and twenty-six suffered in this manner, on the first day of their gaining the town.